union-imgcross icon

 • Valid Portuguese residence visa

-• For Portugal work permit for foreigners, it is pertinent to submit tax documents
+• For Portugal work permits for foreigners, it is pertinent to submit tax documents

 • Police verification certificate for background checks